 Criteria JORC Code explanation Commentary exploration data geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-Detailed drilling of Inferred and Indicated resources will be undertaken to upgrade them to Measured Resource.
-The resource is limited in lateral extent to the north northwest because the mineralised geology units do not occur further in those directions.
-There is low to moderate HM mineralisation towards southwest of the deposit and will be the subject of further investigation as the project progresses.
+Detailed drilling of Inferred resources will be undertaken to upgrade to Indicated and Measured resources.
+The resource is limited in lateral extent to the north because of wetland from River Sangage.
+There are villages in the north and western side of the deposit that would impact resource delineation, while the eastern side is bounded by other mining concession holders.